open-gamma-ray-astro/2016-04_IACT_DL3_Meeting/README.md

 Taxi in Meudon
 "Central taxis", 24h/24h, 7d/7d  : 0146309012  or  0673385301

+## No remote participation

+There will be no possibility of remote participation for this meeting.

+Apologies if you would have liked to join the discussion but can't come!

+We have the experience that audio or video remote participation is usually distracting and slowing down the face-to-face discussion.
+Note that all presentation slides will be openly available in this repository and we also plan to write minutes for the discussion sessions, to provide a good basis for future online collaboration or meetings on the topic.

 ## Introduction

 This two-day face-to-face meeting will bring together people